ZenDesk vs. Salesforce for CRM: Why You Can't Afford to Rely on Incomplete CRM Solutions

-Service Cloud is an AI enhanced platform designed to ensure unequaled client support across every available channel, from call-center management, to live chat options.
+Service Cloud is an AI enhanced platform designed to ensure unequaled client support across every available channel, from call-centre management, to live chat options.
 This software is enhanced with access to in-depth knowledge bases and self-service options.

 Service Cloud takes customer support even further, with help-desk solutions that rival any other in the industry.
 It can be deployed out of the box, but is also configurable to meet your business’ needs.
 Inquiries can be collected from any channel, including social media platforms and chat, collated into a single, easy-to-use interface, so every issue can be addressed quickly, satisfactorily, and personal to each customer.

 Service Cloud incorporate vital CRM data and connect your entire workforce, allowing them to put their focus where it matters most — on the customer.
 This is vitally important, given that CRM tools help agents quickly access and retrieve vital data, and 84% of consumers are frustrated when an agent does not have relevant information.
 When it comes to support and help-desk functionality, Salesforce is second to none.
 Salesforce also offers free-trial options and a similar pay-as-you-go pricing structure as Zendesk, making cost essentially a non-issue.